 Parson Capen House

 Interested in seeing the Parson Capen House?
-Private tours are available upon request by emailing: capenhouse@topsfieldhistory.org.
+Private tours are also available upon request by emailing: capenhouse@topsfieldhistory.org.
 Please give us two weeks notice before you would like to come.
 Volunteers are not usually available on short notice.

 Parson Capen House